-Kafue National Park Safaris
+Kafue National Park 365

-The Busanga Plains, located in the northern region of the park, are a must-see on your Zambia safari.
-These sprawling floodplains nurture a wide range of herbivores and, of course, the predators that are never far behind.
-The plethora of wildlife species can be enjoyed on a number of activities, including morning and night game drives, walking safaris, boat excursions and canoeing safaris.
-In the dry season, the animals congregate around the swamps and remaining water sources, providing exceptional sightings.
+The Busanga Plains, in the northern part of the park, are worth including on your itinerary – these floodplains nurture a wide range of herbivores (and as a result predators), and can be experienced in myriad ways: on game drives, walking safaris, boat excursions and canoeing trips.
+In the dry season, game gathers around the swamps and remaining water sources, providing exceptional sightings.
 Game viewing in the south of the park is slightly more challenging than the north due to thick woodland habitat that makes animals harder to spot.